rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 of the matching atoms.

-Here's an example of how you can use the functionality to do "Markush-like" matching, requiring that all atoms in a sidechain are either carbon or aromatic.
-We start by defining the class that we'll use to test the sidechains:
+Here's an example of how you can use the functionality to do "Markush-like" matching, requiring that all atoms in a sidechain are either carbon (type "all_carbon") or aren't aromatic (type "alkyl").
+We start by defining the class that we'll use to test the
+sidechains:

 .. testcode::